 Hope you had a great vacation, looking forward to finally trying to complete this for you.

-#33 Updated by Dominic Giglio about 5 years ago
+#33 Updated by Dominic Giglio over 5 years ago

 I've enable (not activated) the new "Help and Support Canvas" child theme on the new test site.
 I didn't want to activate it for you.
 Just go into the dashboard and you can find the new child in the themes admin page.